js044/nenrikido/content/blog/post/2023/yard-sale.md

 No longer!
 We got a mattress (which was so much drama it'd require another post...) that is far more respectable, so I decided to set that up for tomorrow's inevitable rain induced nap.

 It's...comically tall?
-But comfortable, so who gives a shit.
+But comfortable, so it's fine!

 {{< lightbox-image link="/images/blog/061723/bed.jpg" lightbox-id="gs" img-src="/images/blog/061723/bed.jpg" >}}